ultrman-seven/smartCar/README.md

 `#define NO_HaveKeyBeenPressed (key_down | key_up | key_mid | key_left | key_right)`

-this define means none of these keys have been pressed.
+this defination means none of these keys have been pressed.

 here are other detiled functions
 ---